Your Guide to Takeout and Delivery Deals during the Coronavirus Shutdown

 Yellow Door Taqueria

-The Lower Mills location of this Best of Boston-worthy taco shop offers online ordering and delivery via UberEats, and beginning March 23, so will the South End location.
+Both the Lower Mills and South End locations of this Best of Boston-worthy taco shop offer phone orders for pickup and delivery via UberEats; you can also order online from the South End spot and pick up from a safe distance via a decked-out walk-up window in the Ink Block area.
+The menus include tacos, snacks like guacamole and elote, and beer by the six-pack.
 This is also an ideal time to employ YDT’s fun and easy text-a-taco system: Use your phone to send a $5 gift card to all your friends.
 The virtual taco stays in your phone until you’re ready to redeem it.
 Right now, YDT also has a “Community Edition” of the virtual program, which adds a $5 donation which will be used to fund tacos for the staff of neighboring Carney Hospital, which currently has the nation’s first dedicated care center to treat only coronavirus patients.
 The sale of branded camping mugs ($10), meanwhile, support out-of-work YDT employees and their families.

 2297 Dorchester Ave., Lower Mills, 857-267-4201; 354 Harrison Ave., South End, Boston, 857-239-9276, yellowdoortaqueria.com.